 CPFloat is not the first library for simulating low-precision arithmetic in C: the GNU MPFR library [19], for example, allows the programmer to work with arbitrarily few, as well as arbitrarily many, bits of precision.
-Unlike MPFR, CPFloat is intended only as an simulator for low-precision floating-point arithmetics.
+Unlike MPFR, CPFloat is intended only as a simulator for low-precision floating-point arithmetics.
 Internally, floating-point values are represented using binary32 or binary64 numbers, thus only formats with at most 53 bits of precision and an exponent range no broader than that of binary64 can be simulated.
 This narrower aim provides scope for the wide range of optimizations we discuss, which in turn yield more efficient implementations.

-We provide a MEX interface that allows user to call CPFloat directly from their MATLAB and Octave code.
-We use this to compare the performance of the new library with that of the MAT-LAB function chop [25] and of the routines in the FLOATP_Toolbox [36].
-Our experimental results, discussed in Section 8, show that the new codes bring a considerable speedup over these MATLAB alternatives, as long as the matrices being rounded are large enough to offset the overhead of calling C code from MATLAB.
+We provide a MEX interface that allows users to call CPFloat directly from their MATLAB and Octave codes.
+We use this to compare the performance of the new library with that of the MAT-LAB function chop [28] and of the MATLAB toolboxes FLOATP\Toolbox [41] and INTLAB [54].
+Our experimental results, discussed in Section 8, show that the new codes bring a considerable speedup over these existing alternatives, as long as the matrices being rounded are large enough to offset the overhead of calling C code from MATLAB.

-The library can be used to prototype and test mixed-precision algorithms, as well as to simulate custom-precision hardware devices.
+The library can be used to prototype and test mixed-precision algorithms, as well as to simulate custom-precision hardware.
 Recently, for example, we have used CPFloat to develop an algorithm for computing matrix-matrix products on NVIDIA GPUs equipped with tensor cores [13].
-These
+These mixed-precision matrix multiply-accumulate units internally use different precisions and rounding modes [14].
+Using a software simulation, we could evaluate the numerical behavior of custom variations of the tensor cores, which we obtained by changing the rounding mode used in some key operations.